A Celebration of the Music of Steven Gellman

 The soprano reaches a climactic high point with the words: “and my heart longs for my Lord!”

-and the full orchestra responds with a richly expressive melody.
+and the full orchestra responds with a richly expressive melody. - Woman’s Lament (Rilke)So like a door

 which won’t stay closed